secondRZ/swe-interview/topics/development-process.md

 #### --------------------------------------------

+1. If it's a bug, then try to reproduce the bug.
+You may need to write a unit test for the method.
-1. With the specs in hand, go over the OOP design process laid out below.
+2. With the specs in hand, go over the OOP design process laid out below.
-2. Build the front end also using TDD.
+3. Build the front end also using TDD.
-3. Check your work against all of the tenants of progressive web apps in the web development page.
+4. Check your work against all of the tenants of progressive web apps in the web development page.
 Especially offline considerations.
-4. Check your work against all of the tenants of performance in the [web development](/topics/web-development.md) page.
+5. Check your work against all of the tenants of performance in the [web development](/topics/web-development.md) page.
-5. Go over the list of code smells.
+6. Go over the list of code smells.

    1. Code smells for bringing in certain design patterns.